kubedb/docs/docs/guides/pgbouncer/monitoring/using-builtin-prometheus.md

 # Monitoring PgBouncer with builtin Prometheus

-This tutorial will show you how to monitor PgBouncer using builtin [Prometheus](https://github.com/prometheus/prometheus) scraper.
+This tutorial will show you how to monitor PgBouncer database using builtin [Prometheus](https://github.com/prometheus/prometheus) scraper.

 ## Before You Begin